 About This Unit

-For the purpose of the RSL Virtual War Memorial, No. 106 Squadron (RAF) is included as one of the RAF Squadrons to which Australians served fought and died during WW II.
+For the purposes of the Virtual War Memorial Australia, No. 106 Squadron (RAF) is included as one of the RAF Squadrons in which Australians served, fought and died during WW II.

 During WW2 the Empire Air Training Scheme supplied tens of thousands of aircrew for the Royal Air Force (RAF) air war in Europe, and later in other theatres of war.
 While a number of so-called Article XV national squadrons were created in Fighter, Bomber and Coastal Commands of the RAF, the majority of Australian aircrew were posted, along with their Commonwealth colleagues, to RAF Squadrons (and also to RCAF and RNZAF units) as individual crew members,where they would 'crew up' often with a very multi-national aircrew comprised of men from all over the Commownwealth.
 Ground staff were similarly assigned.